 Hyman scores in OT as Oilers beat Kings 5-4 to even series

-Leon Draisaitl had two goals and an assist for the Oilers, Evan Bouchard had a goal and two assists while Evander Kane forced OT with his third-period goal.
-Connor McDavid had three assists, and Jack Campbell, who came in after Stuart Skinner was pulled after one period, made 27 saves against his former team.
+Evan Bouchard had a goal and two assists while Evander Kane forced OT with his third-period goal.
+Connor McDavid had three assists.

+The unsung hero though was goaltender Jack Campbell, who came in after Stuart Skinner was pulled after one period.
+Campbell made 27 saves against his former team and put himself in position to possibly start Game 5 on Tuesday night in Edmonton.

+Campbell’s biggest save came with five minutes remaining in regulation when he stopped Viktor Arvidsson on a breakaway that could have put the Kings up by two goals.

+“We can be frustrated tonight, but tomorrow’s a new day and we’ve got to get ready for Game 5,” Kopitar said.
+“The first period was obviously really good, and the second period was not good, so there’s no secret to that.
+We’ll have to correct that going forward.”

 Los Angeles dominated the first period and raced out to a 3-0 lead to chase Skinner.
-Edmonton then took control in the second to tie it at 3, including a pair of power-play goals.
+Edmonton then took control in the second to tie it at 3, including two power-play goals.

 It was an even played third period as it went to overtime for the third time in the series.

-A lower-body injury sidelined Fiala for the Kings’ last six-regular season contests as well as the first three games of this series.
-He had played in only three of the final 16 regular-season games after taking a knee-on-knee hit from Colorado’s Andrew Cogliano on March 9.

-Fiala made his impact felt quickly with two assists in the first period.
-Vilardi put in a rebound at 9:25 to open the scoring after Skinner made a pad save on Fiala’s backhand.
-Fiala also had an assist on Kopitar’s power-play goal with 1:49 left in the period as the Kings scored twice in 84 seconds to extend their lead to 3-0.
+Vilardi put in a rebound at 9:25 of the first period to open the scoring.
+Los Angeles then scored twice in an 84-second span late in the period to extend their lead to 3-0.

 Bouchard began the comeback at 4:55 of the second with a slap shot from the point on the power play.
-Draisaitl then evened it with a pair of goals.
-His one-timer midway through the period was the Oilers’ first even-strength goal since late in Game 2.
+Draisaitl then evened it with a pair of goals, both wrist shots in front of the net.

-Draisaitl then tied it at 3 with 10.5 seconds remaining in the period with the Oilers’ second power-play goal.
-This one was a wrist shot that beat Korpisalo on his blocker side.

-Roy’s backhand in front of the net at 4:28 of the third put LA back on top 4-3 before Kane forced overtime with 3:02 remaining with a snap shot to the far side that Korpisalo was unable to get with his glove.
+Roy’s backhand in front of the net at 4:28 of the third put LA back on top 4-3 before Kane forced overtime with 3:02 remaining with a snap shot to the far side.

 TOUGH NIGHT FOR SKINNER